-The City of Petaluma Public Art Program is commissioning the awarded Artist through this RFQ for creative services supporting the creation of a design proposal for the public art, artwork-playground, play structures, and play spaces at Kenilworth Park.
+The City of Petaluma Public Art Program is commissioning the awarded Artist through this RFQ for creative services supporting the creation of a design proposal for the public artwork-playground structure and any additional play spaces and/or features at Kenilworth Park.
 Using the \$30,000 contract award, the Artist will provide creative services as described above to create a design proposal.
-The awarded Artist is shall use collected feedback from the project's community outreach, project stakeholders, boards and commissions, and staff to create a design proposal of the playground-artwork as well as any and all public art and play features proposed for the Kenilworth site which will be fabricated and installed by a contracted playground builder.
-The Artist must work in close collaboration with the Park Designer to create a proposal that seamlessly integrates all proposed artwork-playground, play structures, and play spaces as part of the Park Project's final design.
-All proposal features must comply with safety, ADA, Building, CEQA, and other requirements set in the City's zoning ordinance and as described in the Petaluma City and California State Building Code in addition to any requirements or conditions set forth in the City permitting process.
+The awarded Artist shall use collected feedback from the project's community outreach, project stakeholders, boards and commissions, and staff to create a design proposal of the public art-playground as well as any and all public art and play features proposed for the Kenilworth site, which will be fabricated and installed by a contracted playground builder.
+The

+Artist must work in close collaboration with the Park Designer to create a proposal that seamlessly integrates all proposed public art-playground structure and any additional play spaces as part of the Park Project's final design.
+All proposal features must comply with safety, ADA, Building, CEQA, easements, and other requirements set in the City's zoning ordinance and as described in the Petaluma City and California State Building Code in addition to any requirements or conditions set forth in the City permitting process.